hypertrace/specification/agent/agent-filtering.md

 # Filter interface

-The filtering capability allows running arbitrary filter at the entry point the application.
+The filtering capability allows running an arbitrary filter at the entry point of the application.
 The instrumentation points use the result of the evaluation to block the execution.

 ## Filter interface